simpson-getting-crazy/forum/README.md

 - Setup `.env` files
 - Generate app key `php artisan key:generate`
 - Run the migration and seeder `php artisan migrate --seed`

+## Feedback
+- Just create an issue or pull requests
+- Or you can send me an email here `daycodestudioproject@gmail.com`